Red60sapphire/BuckledPepper-Grabber/README.md

 **NOTE:**
 - BuckledPepper was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
-- You got an error? you've find a bug? join the discord or create an issue!
+- You got an error? you've find a bug? join the discord or create a ticket!

 ---